dhanuja97/SLLAB/README.md

 2: More on Python and JavaScript : Functions, Classes, Modules

    a) Frequency of words in text file using python

    b) Temperature Convertion Function and storing all the conversions carried in program using python

+3.JavaScript and JSON programs

+       a) Display Book name and Authors

+       b)Basic Menu app

+       c) JSON with different datatypes inside

+       d) Looping through Array and accessing JSON

+      e)  Dynamic Patient Details using JSON

+       f) Colored Element using CSS and JSON

+  4:  Programs implemented on both JavaScript and Python

+       a) Calculate Age from DOB

+       b) Minutes to Hour:Minute notation

+       c) LetterSurround check

+       d) Range of odd numbers

+       e) Change Character as per conditions
+ 5:   Python program using Pandas and Seaborn on

+       a) Iris Dataset

+       b) Titanic Dataset

+       c) StudentPreformance Dataset

+       d) BlackFriday Dataset

+6:    Web Applications using Flask

+      a:   ATM app

+      b:  Shopping Cart app

+    Few More...